Gillian Stewart: Amateur career

-Stewart was educated at Inverness Royal Academy and Edinburgh University, where she majored in Business Studies.
+Stewart was educated at Inverness Royal Academy and the University of Edinburgh, where she majored in Business Studies.
 Stewart assembled an impressive amateur record.
 She won the 1976 Girls Amateur Championship and the Scottish Women's Amateur Championship in 1979, 1983 and 1984.
 She also won the Helen Holm Trophy in 1981 and 1984.
 She was runner-up at the 1982 British Ladies Amateur and the 1984 Spanish International Ladies Amateur Championship.

 Stewart represented Great Britain & Ireland in the 1979, 1981 and 1983 Vagliano Trophy, the 1980 and 1982 Curtis Cup, and the 1982 and 1984 Espirito Santo Trophy.
 She representing Scotland at the Women's Home Internationals six years consecutively between 1979 and 1984 and at the European Ladies' Team Championship three consecutive tournaments 1979, 1981 and 1983.

 She won the 1984 IBM Ladies' European Open at The Belfry, the last amateur to win on the Ladies European Tour for 22 years until 2006 when Amy Yang won the ANZ Ladies Masters.